Building a Strong Foundation

 English and Grammar

-Throughout the year, the literature study coordinates with 8th grade American history.
-In the fall students read early American poetry and Across Five Aprils.
-In the winter they read poems about warfare and All Quiet on the Western Front.
+The study of literature often coordinates with 8th grade American history.
+In the fall students read early American poetry and Of Mice and Men.
+In the winter they read poems about warfare and A Midsummer Night’s Dream.
 In the spring they read To Kill a Mockingbird.

 Students write, both creative compositions and analytic essays.
 Students create and edit multiple drafts for most assignments.